 A new low: Imposter scams targeting nurses during COVID-19

-For the past 18 month, nurses have been on the front lines of helping ease the suffering of millions of Americans infected by COVID-19.
+For the past 18 months, nurses have been on the front lines helping ease the suffering of millions of Americans infected by COVID-19.
 Tragic stories of nurses holding cell phones and iPads up so that family members can say goodbye to dying loved ones have been among the most heart-wrenching anecdotes to come out of the pandemic.
-While most Americans have celebrated the heroism of these frontline healthcare workers, scammer have seen something else: a vulnerable target.
+While most Americans have celebrated the heroism of these frontline healthcare workers, scammers have seen something else: a vulnerable target.

 A string of reports from state attorneys general and other enforcement agencies detail how impersonation scams have sought to prey on nurses and other health care practitioners.
 The set-up in these scams tend to be similar: A nurse is contacted via email, phone, postal mail, or text message by someone claiming to be with the nurse’s state Board of Medicine.
 The scammer informs the victims that their medical licenses have been suspended and demands immediate payment to prevent this from happening.